AdguardTeam/AdguardKnowledgeBase/01.general/16.adguard-translations/docs.en.md

 ### Reward system

-As every honest and well-done work should be rewarded, volunteers who actively translate on Crowdin are eligible to request a free AdGuard license key.
+As every honest and well-done job should be rewarded, volunteers who actively translate on Crowdin are eligible to request a free AdGuard license key.

-To request a **one-year** license key you should translate at least 500 words ONLY in phrases that **have not been translated before**.
+To request a **one-year** license key, you must translate at least 500 words ONLY in phrases that **have not been translated before**.

 Just send us a request to [translate@adguard.com](mailto:translate@adguard.com) and you’ll get the license key as a token of our gratitude.

-Besides, the most active translators may receive a Proofreader status in future, should they express such intention, and that promises even more good stuff :)
+Besides, the most active translators may receive proofreader status in the future, should they express such an intention, and that promises even more good stuff :)